Do you have HIV? Do you inject drugs?

 To have more control over your drug use:

 - Learn how to inject yourself.
-If there is a street nurse in your community, he or she can show you how.
+If there is a street nurse in your community, they can show you how.

 - Know your dealer so you can buy your own drugs if you need to.